syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/combo-box/EJ2_ASP.NETCORE/getting-started.md

 ## Custom values

 The ComboBox allows the user to give input as custom value which is not required to present in predefined set of values.
 By default, this support is enabled by [allowCustom](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.DropDowns.ComboBox~AllowCustom.html) property.
-In this case, both text field and value field considered as same.
+In this case, both text field and value field are considered as same.
 The custom value will be sent to post back handler when a form is about to be submitted.

 {% if page.publishingplatform == "aspnet-core" %}